 Richard Wallis arrived at Canterbury in 2016 with an impressive playing record and a sound coaching reputation.

-The 36-year-old has featured among the top Kent professional players for several years and has won numerous county, regional and national competitions, most notably the PGA National Play-Offs title on two occasions.
+He has featured among the top Kent professional players for several years and has won numerous county, regional and national competitions, most notably the PGA National Play-Offs title on two occasions.

 He has played on the European Tour and the Challenge Tour and has 128 professional wins to his credit.